KevLehman/abcdev/src/pages/articles/algos-in-real-life-1.md

 title: "Algos in real life: Binary Search"
 tags: "git, algorithms, beginners, development, advice"
 featuredImage: ../../images/algos.jpg
+tweet: 'You know about algos, but, do you know how to use them in real life?'
 draft: false
 featured: true
 ---